 3:1 So what advantage does the Jew have, or what is the profit of circumcision?
-2 Much in every way!4 First of all, because they were entrusted with the oracles of God.5 3 So, what if some did not believe?
-Their unbelief will not nullify God's faithfulness, will it?
+2 Much in every way!1 First of all, because they were entrusted with the oracles of God.2 3 So, what if some were not faithful?
+Their unfaithfulness will not nullify God's faithfulness, will it?
 4 Of course not!
-Rather, let God be found true, but every man a liar; just as it is written: "That you may be justified in your words, and may overcome when you are judged."
-6
+Rather, let God be found true, but every man a liar; just as it is written: "That you may be justified in your words, and may overcome when you are judged."3

-[A conundrum]
+[False arguments]

 5 Now if our unrighteousness highlights God's righteousness, what shall we say?
-God is not unrighteous for inflicting His wrath, is He?
-(I speak as a man.)
+God is not unrighteous for inflicting His wrath, is He (as someone might argue)?
 6 Of course not!
 Otherwise, how will God judge the world?
-7 Still, if the truth of God abounded to His glory by my falsehood, just why am I still judged as a sinner?
-8 However, we must not say, "Let us do evil so that good may come" (as some people slanderously claim that we do)-their condemnation is well deserved!
-8
+7 Or: if the truth of God abounded to His glory by my falsehood, just why am I still judged as a sinner?4 8 Or: (as some people slanderously claim that we are saying), "Let us do evil so that good may come".5 Their condemnation is well deserved!